-The department, formed in 1998, originally was a master’s program.
-The master’s in physical therapy program transitioned to a doctorate program in 2007.
+The department was formed in 1998 as a master’s program.
+The master’s in physical therapy program transitioned to the doctor of physical therapy program in 2007.

-The curriculum provides a comprehensive background in the art and science of physical therapy and prepares graduates for state licensure examination eligibility.
+The curriculum provides a comprehensive background in the art and science of physical therapy and prepares graduates to sit for the national physical therapy exam (NPTE®).